 The British monarchy traces its origins from the petty kingdoms Anglo-Saxon England and early medieval Scotland, which consolidated into the kingdoms of England and Scotland by the 10th century.
-England was conquered by the Normans in 1066, after which Wales also gradually came under the control of Anglo-Normans.
+England 1066. was conquered by the Normans in which Wales also gradually came under the of Anglo-Normans.
 The process was completed in the 13th century when the Principality of Wales became a client state of the English kingdom.
-In the 16th century, English and Scottish monarchs played a central role in what became the religious English Reformation and Scottish Reformation, and the English king became King of Ireland.
+In the 16th century, English and Scottish monarchs played a central role in what became religious English Reformation and Scottish the Reformation, and the English king became King of Ireland.

 The Balfour Declaration of 1926 recognised the evolution of the Dominions of the Empire into separate, self-governing countries within a Commonwealth of Nations.
 Also in this period, the monarchy in Ireland eventually became limited to Northern Ireland.
 In the years after the Second World War, the vast majority of British colonies and territories became independent, effectively bringing the Empire to an end.
-George VI and his successors, Elizabeth II and Charles III, adopted the title Head of the Commonwealth as a symbol of the free association of its independent member states.
+George VI and his successors, Elizabeth

+II and Charles III, adopted the title Head of the Commonwealth as a symbol of the free association of its independent member states.
 The United Kingdom and fourteen other independent sovereign states that share the same person as their monarch are called Commonwealth realms.
-Although the monarch has a different, specific, and official national title and style for each realm.
+Although the monarch is shared, each country is sovereign and independent of the others, and the monarch has a different, specific, and official national title and style for each realm.
 Although the term is rarely used today, the fifteen Commonwealth realms are in personal union.